ordinarylabs/bicycle/README.md

 git clone git@github.com:ordinarylabs/bicycle.git && cd bicycle

 ## generate your `./out/server` and `./out/bicycle.proto`
-cargo run -- create path/to/your/schema.proto
+cargo run -- create schema.proto

+## (feel free to edit the `schema.proto`, locally, as your "playground")
 ```

 That will create a server binary and proto file for your consuming services.
-So in the `cli/out/` you'll have `server` and `bicycle.proto`.
+So in the `out/` you'll have `server` and `bicycle.proto`.

 Now, the `bicycle.proto` can be used to codegen the client in any language.